marcoromanelli-github/docs/index.md

 # Star HPC Documentation

-This area provides guides and resources for using the Star cluster
+Welcome to the documentation for the Star HPC cluster.
+This repository provides user guides for getting started with and effectively using the Star cluster.

 ## New users

-Please see the getting started guide for information on accssing and submitting jobs to the Star cluster.
+Please see the [Quick Start Guide]({{site.baseurl}}{% link quickstart/quickstart.md %}) for information on getting access to and submitting jobs to the Star cluster.

 ## Getting help

-Contact...
+First, please read [how to write good support requests]({{site.baseurl}}{% link help/writing-support-requests.md %}).
+Then shoot us an email.